 Universal Access forms that gather data as evidence are implemented in IEG, as in the classic Universal Access citizen application.
-However, forms are now rendered in the browser by IEG React components from the Social Program Management Design System, which replace the IEG player, and in some cases, the IEG behavior has changed.
+However, forms are now rendered in the browser by the IEG React Player, rather than the IEG Java player, and in some cases, the IEG behavior has changed.